-Note: The presence of an advanced first aider is required at resident camp.
+Note: The presence of an advanced first aider is required at sleepaway camp and other large gatherings.
 For large events-200 people or more-there should be, in addition to a regular first aider(s), one advanced first aider for every 200 participants.
 The following healthcare providers may also serve as advanced first aiders for large groups: physician, physician's assistant, nurse practitioner, registered nurse, licensed practical nurse, paramedic, military medic, and emergency medical technician.